memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 multi-stage bootloader with DFU functionality.
 <!-- excerpt end -->

-I learned some of these lessons in this post the hard way, and hope I can spare you and your colleagues a few sleepless nights spent debugging firmware update problems in the wild!
+I learned some of these lessons in this post the hard way, and I hope I can spare you and your colleagues a few sleepless nights spent debugging firmware update problems in the wild!